Are you having trouble breaking into your local market as a plumber? Having trouble figuring out what SEO is? You're not the only one.

 This is just ONE sentence.
 Google allows 750 characters for your main description.
 Use every amount of that character space to share as much information about your business as possible.
 What types of home remodeling projects do you do?
 How long have you been in the industry?
 What communities do you serve?

 Google Business Profile allows you to add up to 20 service areas (make sure you are willing to service all areas you add).
-Adding services will help you rank for more local searches.
+Adding service areas will help you rank for more localized searches for multiple cities.

 It is essential to add as many as possible when adding services and categories.